rikusoikkeli/FindNotes/README.md

 Because of that, I quickly realised that I needed a way to search through all those .txt files in a swift manner.
 That is why I developed this command line application.

-I didn't want to download a commercial product for the following reasons: Commercial products often use very specific file formats that bind oneself to their application or the operating system one is using.
+I didn't want to download a commercial product for the following reasons: Commercial products often use very specific file formats that bind the user to their application or to a specific operating system.
 They're also cluttered with features that most people don't need.
+And their graphical UIs are slow to use.

-Moreover, what happens if I want to send my notes to a different computer?
+I mean, what happens if I want to send my notes to a different computer?
 What happens if the developers stop developing the app that I've learned to rely on?
 Or what happens if I realise that I need an extra feature?

-I just want to open a Notepad (win+"note"+enter) and start instantly writing.
-And after, I want to be able to find that which I wrote quickly and easily.
-And I want to get adjusted to a reliable workflow that I know will serve me for the following decade regardless of what machine I'm on.
-And regardless of what needs I will develop.
+I just want to open a Notepad and start instantly writing: win+"notepad"+enter

+And after, I want to be able to find that which I wrote quickly: win+"cmd"+enter+"findnotes -q query -p path"

+Moreover, I want to get adjusted to a reliable workflow that I know will serve me for the following decade regardless of what machine I'm on.
+And regardless of what needs I will accrue.

+And I really hate to use the mouse.
+Ain't got nobody time for that.

-I'm really happy about this program.
+I'm happy about this program.
 It's right there in my top 10 most used programs.
 An inseparable part of my daily workflow.

 ## How to use
 1) Add the program's executable into Windows path